DataDog/documentation/content/en/metrics/custom_metrics/historical_metrics.md

 ### API

-With the API, you can submit metric values with historical timestamps in the payload (as long as the metric name has already been enabled to accept historical metrics through the user interface described above).
+With the API, you can submit metric values with historical timestamps in the payload after you have configured the metric to accept historical metrics as previously described.

 {{< programming-lang-wrapper langs="python,java,go,ruby,typescript,curl" collapsible="true">}}